CLOSE X

 A cattle drive through downtown Amarillo / photo: Travel Texas

 Amarillo, with a population of just 200,000, has a remarkably large, modern airport.
 To get downtown we took Interstate 40, the multi-lane highway that replaced much of the Texas portion of Route 66.
-To its credit, the city of Amarillo has preserved a section of the old highway in the Historic District and encouraged arts & crafts stores, antique shops and restaurants to locate there.
-In fact one restaurant, the Golden Light Café, is the longest continuously operated restaurant on the whole Route 66.
+To its credit, the city of Amarillo has preserved a section of the old highway in the Historic District.
+It has also encouraged arts & crafts stores, antique shops and restaurants to locate there.
+In fact, one restaurant, the Golden Light Café, is the oldest restaurant on the whole Route 66.

-History was also evident in our Panhandle hotel, Courtyard by Marriott.
+History was also evident in our Texas Panhandle hotel, Courtyard by Marriott.
 Unlike most Marriott hotels, this one is on the National Register of Historic Places and was originally the 11 story Fisk Bank Building, dating from 1928.
-It’s surrounded by other renovated historic buildings like the Santa Fe Railway headquarters and the old Paramount Theatre (built in 1932 in Pueblo Deco style).
+Nearby are other historical buildings like the Santa Fe Railway headquarters and the old Paramount Theatre (built in 1932 in Pueblo Deco style).
 Just down the wide street (extra wide for cattle drives) we had dinner at the Crush Wine Bar.
 We found it to be a great venue for Texas tacos, beer on tap and an excellent selection of wines.

 people sitting in a cafe in teh Texas panhandle